emacsmirror/quick-fasd/README.md

 ### Completion Function

-`quick-fasd-find-file` uses the standard `completing-read-function`, which may be backed by *Consult*, *helm*, *ido*, or any other completion framework you have configured.
+`quick-fasd-find-path` uses the standard `completing-read-function`, which may be backed by *Consult*, *helm*, *ido*, or any other completion framework you have configured.

 ### Standard Search Behavior